Ackee-Blockchain/wake/docs/contributing.md

 Git hooks automatically run these commands when you commit:

+- [gitmoji-fuzzy-hook](https://gitlab.com/raabf/gitmoji-fuzzy-hook) git prepare-commit-msg hook to help you choose a gitmoji
 - `pytest tests -m "not slow"` when the `WAKE_HOOKS_RUN_ALL_TESTS` environment variable is not set (`pytest tests` is run otherwise)
-- `pyright` on Python files being committed
 - `black` on Python files being committed
 - `isort` on Python files being committed
+- `pyright` on Python files being committed
 - `mkdocs build --strict` to make sure the documentation does not contain errors

 Any unstaged changes and untracked files are stashed before running the git pre-commit hook.
 After the commit is made, the stashed changes are popped from the stash.
 If this leads to a merge conflict, the stashed changes are left at the top of the stash.